-Forty-five minutes later, Jack had prepared pasta (Rigatoni, to be exact) with chicken and broccoli and had fresh baby carrots and a huge salad put out.
-Dessert was a large chocolate cake with chocolate icing, and she'd managed to find a gallon of ice-cream in the freezer in the basement.
+Forty-five minutes later, Jack had prepared pasta – Rigatoni Florentine, to be exact – as well as baked lemon chicken with fresh mushroom sauce, and had fresh baby carrots and a huge salad put out.
+Dessert was a large chocolate cake with chocolate icing, and she'd managed to find a half-gallon of untouched ice-cream in the freezer in the basement.
 Jack was in her room, putting in a pair of earrings.
 They were sort of complicated, which was why she'd never worn them before today.
 Alex was in the bathroom washing up, so when the doorbell rang, Jack called that she'd get it.

 She went down the stairs, putting in her second earring, and opened the door.
 Her jaw dropped, and if she'd still been holding the earring, she'd have dropped that, too.
 She stepped backwards, nearly fell over, and tried to say something.
 Finally, she managed, "You're Alex's dinner guest?"

 His guest nodded, smiling slightly.
-Jack swallowed.
+Jack swallowed hard.
 Alex came downstairs, grinning at the look on Jack's face when she glared at him.
 "Sorry, Yassen, she wasn't expecting you."